 - Tax is only payable on the land value, not the home.

 Local council taxes apply to property you purchase.
-These fees vary depending on the council and estimated value of the home.
+These fees vary depending on the council that governs your property and the estimated value of the home.

 What does this cost cover?